mdn/content/files/en-us/web/api/xrsession/updaterenderstate/index.md

 ### Parameters

 - `state` {{optional_inline}}
   - : An optional object to configure the {{domxref("XRRenderState")}}.
-If none is provided a default configuration will be used.
+If none is provided, a default configuration will be used.
     - `baseLayer` {{optional_inline}}: An {{domxref("XRWebGLLayer")}} object from which the WebXR compositor will obtain imagery.
 This is `null` by default.
 To specify other (or multiple) layers, see the `layers` option.
     - `depthFar` {{optional_inline}}: A floating-point value specifying the distance in meters from the viewer to the far clip plane, which is a plane parallel to the display surface beyond which no further rendering will occur.
 All rendering will take place between the distances specified by `depthNear` and `depthFar`.
 This is 1000 meters (1 kilometer) by default.
     - `depthNear` {{optional_inline}}: A floating-point value indicating the distance in meters from the viewer to a plane parallel to the display surface to be the **near clip plane**.
 No part of the scene on the viewer's side of this plane will be rendered.
 This is 0.1 meters (10 centimeters) by default.